Thireus/GGUF-Tool-Suite/README.md

 You have **four options** for using `ik_llama.cpp` or `llama.cpp`:

-- You are strongly encouraged to use Linux for best results with `ik_llama.cpp`.
+- You are strongly encouraged to use Linux for best results with `ik_llama.cpp` (optimum speed and ppl per model size).
--
+- Windows users (including when using WSL2) should use `llama.cpp` instead.

 1. **Use the Thireus fork of `ik_llama.cpp` (recommended)**
    - **Linux**: compile as usual.